 The human brain has spurred countless investigations into the fundamental principles that govern our thoughts, emotions, and actions.
 At the heart of this exploration lies the concept of neuron activation.
 This process is fundamental to the transmission of information throughout our extensive neural network.

 About us: We are Viso AI, the creators of Viso Suite.
-Viso Suite is a no-code computer vision platform for enterprises to build and deliver all their real-world computer vision systems in one place.
+Viso Suite is the computer vision infrastructure for enterprises to build and deliver all their real-world computer vision systems in one place.
 To learn more, book a demo.

 Neuron Activation: Neuronal Firing in the Brain